Alternating Dumbbell Chest Press

 - 1

-Lie on your back on a bench holding a dumbbell in each hand, arms extended above your chest, palms facing forward.
+Lie on a flat bench with your feet firmly on the floor, holding a dumbbell in each hand above your chest with palms facing each other.

 - 2